Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 - Illinois has three wins against the spread in seven games this season.

-- Illinois' games this season have gone over the total in two out of seven opportunities (28.6%).
+- Illinois' games this year have hit the over two times in seven opportunities (28.6%).

-- The Fighting Illini have six giveaways this season, while the Nittany Lions have 10 takeaways .
+- This year the Fighting Illini have six turnovers, four fewer than the Nittany Lions have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.